Section 28

-Section 28 refers to a part of the Local Government Act 1988, which stated that local authorities in England, Scotland and Wales "shall not intentionally promote homosexuality or publish material with the intention of promoting homosexuality" or "promote the teaching in any maintained school of the acceptability of homosexuality as a pretended family relationship".
-It is sometimes referred to as Clause 28, or as Section 2A in reference to the relevant Scottish legislation.
+Section 28 of the Local Government Act 1988 provided that local authorities in England, Scotland and Wales should "not intentionally promote homosexuality or publish material with the intention of promoting homosexuality" or "promote the teaching in any maintained school of the acceptability of homosexuality as a pretended family relationship".
+While the bill was in progress, the relevant portion was Clause 28.
+The prohibition was technically effected by Section 2A of the Local Government Act 1986; all Section 28 of the 1988 act did was to insert Section 2A into the earlier act.
+When repeal of the provision was discussed in Scotland in 2000, it was often "Section 2A" rather than "Section 28" that was referenced.

 The legislation came into effect during Margaret Thatcher's premiership on 24 May 1988.
-It caused many organisations, such as LGBT student support groups to either close, limit their activities or to self-censor.
+It caused many organisations, such as LGBT student support groups, to close, limit their activities or to self-censor.
 In addition, Section 28 had a widespread impact on schools across the United Kingdom.
 This was due to uncertainty around what constituted the "promotion" of homosexuality, leading many teachers to avoid discussing the topic in any educational context.

-Section 28 was first repealed in Scotland under the Ethical Standards in Public Life etc. (Scotland) Act 2000.
-It was subsequently repealed in England and Wales in November 2003, following New Labour's initial unsuccessful attempt to repeal the legislation under the Local Government Act 2000.
+Section 28 (and Section 2A) were first repealed in Scotland under the Ethical Standards in Public Life etc. (Scotland) Act 2000.
+They were subsequently repealed in England and Wales in November 2003, following New Labour's initial unsuccessful attempt to repeal the legislation under the Local Government Act 2000.